WW1 Museums on the Somme Battlefields, France

 In the list below click to show the place on the map or to expand the details.

-Historial de la Grande Guerre,
+Historial de la Grande Guerre

-Opened on 1st August 1992 this is an international museum of comparative history.
+An international museum of comparative history.
 All presentations are made in three languages - French, English and German — to show the experiences of the major participants in the First World War and the impact of this conflict on the 20th century.

 Le P'tit Train de la Haute Somme